hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 ```
 > If you want to stop monitoring or any process press `ctrl + C `

-- View the admin and password with the command bellow:
+- You will reset the password of rancher, so you need the default username and password with the following command:
 ```
 $ rancherd reset-admin
 ```

 - Access the rancher by taking the ip given by the last command into any search engine.
--The default admin and passowrd are showen in the previos command.
+- Enter the default username and password.
+- When the next page showes,reset the password.
+- Before clicking continue make sure you select the first option bellow the reset panel, you can edit your cluster.